The embedded Spark server in WSO2 Data Analytics Server can be used in several deployment modes, depending on your requirement.

 You can include a single master or a list of masters to ensure high-availability.

 Disabling a Spark application

-In addition to the above modes, you can also configure EI Analytics to startup without a Spark application.
+In addition to the above modes, you can also configure DAS to startup without a Spark application.
 Up until the current Spark version (version 1.4.0), there can only be one active Sparkcontext inside a single JVM.
 Therefore, it is not possible to allow multiple Spark applications to be created in a single JVM.
 Furthermore, by default, applications submitted to the standalone mode cluster run in FIFO (first-in-first-out) order, and each application attempts to use all available nodes.
-The Carbon Spark application used for EI Analytics runs throughout the lifetime of the EI Analytics cluster.
+The Carbon Spark application used for DAS analytics runs throughout the lifetime of the DAS cluster.
 Therefore, even if you create a separate Spark application in a different JVM, it can only use the resources in the cluster when the Carbon Spark application is terminated.

-In order to allow other clients to use the EI Analytics Spark cluster, there is an option provided to disable this Carbon Spark application.
+In order to allow other clients to use the DAS Spark cluster, there is an option provided to disable this Carbon Spark application.
 This can be done by setting a system variable in the server startup.
 See Disabling DAS components in the DAS documentation for more information.